sairam4123/GodotReleaseScriptPython/README.md

 # GodotReleaseScriptPython

-A release script to export Godot Games with ease.
+A release script made by me to export Godot projects with ease

 # FAQ